alterthefuture/levelsystembot/README.md

   1. You will need to install [NodeJS](https://nodejs.org/en/)
   2. Create a database with [MongoDB](https://www.mongodb.com/)
   3. Open up the code in VSC
     * Put in your bot token
     * Put in your MongoURL
   4. Press the file location on the top in the folder
+  5. install the packages needed
-  5. type `node .`
+  6. type `node .`
-  6. Enjoy!
+  7. Enjoy!

 Basic level system bot